King County Metro: Fleet

-As of 2024, King County Metro operates with a total of 1,433 buses.
+As of January 2025, King County Metro operates a total of 1,089 buses, including vehicles assigned for use on Sound Transit Express.
+The fleet was the fifth-largest among transit agencies in the United States in 2024.
 The fleet includes a mix of electric trolleybuses, diesel-electric hybrids, and battery electric buses.
 Buses range in size from 35 ft shuttles to 60 ft, articulated buses on higher-demand routes.
 The buses are painted in separate colors based on their vehicle type and intended services, with purple reserved for electric trolleybuses and red for RapidRide.
 The current livery and color scheme was adopted in 2004 and is intended to be replaced in 2025 with the introduction of a larger battery electric fleet.